Maine Business Institute

 What’s the best Management Information System?
 On what platforms should I advertise my start-up business?
 What CRM software is most effective?
 Questions like these are important, but not all businesses have the time or resources to research, develop, and launch such new strategic initiatives.

-By working with the Professional Development Center, local businesses consult with students and faculty to find suitable strategies.
+By working with the Maine Business Institute, local businesses consult with students and faculty to find suitable strategies.
 Maine businesses receive information necessary to thrive and grow while preparing Maine Business School students for post-graduate success through projects with real-world implications.